- What do you observe? Leave a deferential comment.

 2. An app brings produce from supermarkets to NGOs to rural Nigeria

-Inspired with the aid of his very own revel in childhood starvation, Oscar Ekponimo started a cellular app called Crowberry, which connects Nigerians to grocery store food that would in any other case be thrown out for an expansion of motives.
+Inspired by the aid of his very own experience of childhood starvation, Oscar Ekponimo started a cellular app called Crowberry, which connects Nigerians to grocery store food that would in any other case be thrown out for a variety of reasons.

 Geronimo also sells undesirable marketplace objects to NGOs at a discounted rate so that meals are shipped to rural groups served by global groups.

-3. “Sin Basura” method “without waste” in Spanish
+3. “Sin Basura” method, without waste, in Spanish

-A Tunisian girl named Khadija founded Namnamfood in 2016 to cook delicious, vegetarian meals while educating her clients on meals waste management and sustainable delicacies.
+A Tunisian girl named Khadija founded Namnamfood in 2016 to cook delicious, vegetarian meals while educating her clients on meal waste management and sustainable delicacies.
 She’s relied specifically on Instagram to percentage her “a way to” recipes.